danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/01 Create and connect to an Azure Database for PostgreSQL Single Server/readme.md

    On the Overview Pane, select **Delete**.
 Click on the agreement box and then click on **Delete**

    ![](Media/image0011.png)

+   Repeat this step for the server created in exercise 2 if you would like to delete that server as well.

 Congratulations!.
 You have successfully completed this exercise and the Lab.